spenning89/Delusion-vs-Vision/README.md

 Communicate idea of creating value where there is no value > keep building on it

+Contributors create NFT's -> We assign wallet IDs in royalty parameter - if they get sold we generate royalty revenue for future transactions.
+Contributors get to contribute at their own pace, i.e. development for grand production of NFT for automated creation.

 Community - Contriburs INPUT/OUTPUT

 Blockchain technology